bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 ``browser`` (environment variable ``BOKEH_BROWSER``)
-    Set this configuration value to the browser you want Bokeh to use (for example when calling :func:`~bokeh.io.show`).
-Valid values are any of the predefined browser names of the Python
-    :doc:`webbrowser <python:library/webbrowser>` module.
-For example:
+    Set this configuration value to the browser you want Bokeh to use (for example when calling |show|).
+Valid values are any of the predefined browser names of the Python :doc:`webbrowser <python:library/webbrowser>` module.
-    ``chromium-browser`` or ``windows-default``.
+    For example: ``chromium-browser`` or ``windows-default``.
 You can also set this variable to the full path of your browser.
 For example:

     .. code-block:: PowerShell